MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### DefaultGeolocationSetting
   #### Default geolocation setting

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Set whether websites can track users' physical locations.
-You can allow tracking by default (1), deny it by default (2), or ask the user each time a website requests their location (3).
+You can allow tracking by default ('AllowGeolocation'), deny it by default ('BlockGeolocation'), or ask the user each time a website requests their location ('AskGeolocation').

-If you don't configure this policy, 'AskGeolocation' policy is used and the user can change it.
+If you don't configure this policy, 'AskGeolocation' is used and the user can change it.

+Policy options mapping:

-* 1 = Allow sites to track users' physical location
+* AllowGeolocation (1) = Allow sites to track users' physical location

-* 2 = Don't allow any site to track users' physical location
+* BlockGeolocation (2) = Don't allow any site to track users' physical location

-* 3 = Ask whenever a site wants to track users' physical location
+* AskGeolocation (3) = Ask whenever a site wants to track users' physical location

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes